edllynjs/iot-energy-ml/README.md

 #### Install Pip dependencies

-For the `multi-stage pipeline` environment, use the following command:
+For the `analytical pipeline` environment, use the following command:
 ```shell
 pip install -r requirements.txt
 ```